When To Use Direct Comparison Vs Limit Comparison

 Direct Comparison Test vs. Limit Comparison Test: When to Use Each

 Determining the convergence or divergence of an infinite series is a fundamental concept in calculus.
-Two powerful tools for this task are the Direct Comparison Test and the Limit Comparison Test.
+Practically speaking, two powerful tools for this task are the Direct Comparison Test and the Limit Comparison Test.
+Think about it: this article provides a thorough look to understanding when to use each test, highlighting their strengths and weaknesses with numerous examples.
 While both compare a given series to a known convergent or divergent series, they differ in their approach and applicability.
-This article provides a comprehensive guide to understanding when to use each test, highlighting their strengths and weaknesses with numerous examples.
 Understanding these tests is crucial for mastering infinite series and their applications in various fields of mathematics and science.

 Introduction: Understanding Infinite Series Convergence